 29.05.13.
 Car dealer, cnr Stewart St / Moorhouse Ave

 Bldgs in Antigua St, Balfour Tce & Horatio St I passed daily became dilapidated.
-Pointless doing post quake repairs as they were slated for CCDUs' Blueprint takings.
-One quake trashed bldg down the road from Luke's work was horizontally bent like an archer's bow.
+Pointless doing post quake repairs, as they were slated for CCDUs' Blueprint takings.
+Montreux, a quake trashed bldg down the road from Luke's work was horizontally bent like an archer's bow.
 So much for Occupational Safety & Health.

 29.05.13.
 Tectra, cnr Stewart St / Horatio St